an1245/falco-plugin-salesforce/README.md

 # Salesforce Plugin for Falco

 ## Introduction
-The Salesforce Plugin for Falco ingests *Real-Time Event Monitoring Objects* from Salesforce and makes them available as fields in Falco - you can find more about these real-time objects [here](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_objects_monitoring.htm)
+The Salesforce Plugin for Falco ingests *Real-Time Event Monitoring Objects* from Salesforce and makes them available as fields in Falco.
+You can find more about these real-time objects [here](https://developer.salesforce.com/docs/atlas.en-us.platform_events.meta/platform_events/platform_events_objects_monitoring.htm)

+With the fields available in Falco, you can create rules to detect and alert on potential threats in your environment.
+You will find some sample Falco rules in the rules directory.
+- Success and Failed User Logins
+- User logouts
+- Logins from foreign countries or geographies
+- Adminstrators logging in as another user
+- Session Hijacking detection
+- Credential Stuffing detection
+- Detecting permission changes on permission sets or groups
+- API interaction anomaly detection

 ## Prerequisites
 Accessing *Real-Time Event Monitoring Objects* requires either the **Salesforce Shield** or **Salesforce Event Monitoring** add-on subscription.
 There may additional costs associated with streaming these objects, please contact your Salesforce representative to confirm.